TymoHh/Books/README.md

 ## Books for CS

-Don't share this reposoitory in Cover support chats.
+Don't share this repository in Cover support chats.
 Those chats are managed by TA's.